homecls/tableAgent/README.md

 ## 1.2 Install

-All files you need is located in `tableAgent_test.zip`.
+All files you need are included in `tableAgent_test.zip`.

 1. unzip the `tableAgent_test.zip`. and add the folder to matlab path.
 2. run `tableAgent_test.m` for  examples.